 Depending on the Schengen country you want to live in, getting permanent residency usually takes care of all the issues that expats deal with daily.
 That said, it’s imperative to choose the correct visa from the onset and fulfill the appropriate requirements and restrictions to make your application for permanent residency easy at the end of the day.

 These reasons are why you should take advantage of our tailored Consulting Services to explore the complete picture based on your needs and goals.
-Discover our Connect with Partners service and access immigration lawyers in your chosen country to help you explore and navigate immigration obstacles on your path to residency.
-Our Timeline Planning Service will also help you plan out the next several years as you work toward permanent residency in your dream country.
-First things first, schedule your Free Consultation Call to explore your options today.
+Our 1-on-1 Coaching and Timeline Planning services as well as our Expat Tools will help you plan out the next several years as you work toward permanent residency in your dream country!